 This programme is primarily aimed at supporting academic staff in their induction period or for the first few months within their new role but this can be flexed to best meet the needs of the staff member concerned.
 For some staff, it may suit them better to access mentoring support after the initial few weeks when they are more familiar to the role, for example.

-Staff will be offered a mentor who will be someone experienced in working in CIT in a similar role, and able to offer support and guidance.
+Staff will be offered a mentor who will be someone experienced in working in MTU in a similar role, and able to offer support and guidance.
 This will be in addition to any induction arrangements put in place by the mentee’s home department/function or by HR, to allow for a more individual approach.

 What is mentoring?

 The first recorded use of the word ‘mentor’ is in Homer’s epic poem “The Odyssey”.
 Ulysses left his trusted friend Mentor to take care of his household and his son Telemachus whilst he was away fighting in the Trojan War.
 Mentor largely failed in his duties, taking care of neither.
 It was the goddess Pallas Athene (goddess of war and of wisdom) who helped Telemachus, appearing throughout The Odyssey in a variety of human and animal forms, including that of Mentor.
 As Mentor she acted as a wise and trusted adviser and counsellor helping Telemachus grow in experience, maturity and courage.